fiker-z/Urban-Microclimates-and-Heat-Stress-Across-the-Continental-US/README.md

 # Urban-Microclimates-and-Heat-Stress-Across-the-Continental-US
-Fiker Zewdie's code for research project on the Urban Heat Island and Heat Indices.
+Fiker Zewdie's code for research project on the Urban Heat Island and Heat Indices across the USA.

 This code was done for a project in 2020 aimed to look at four different US cities: Orlando, Atlanta, Houston, Phoenix.
 The csv files from the publicly available GridMET dataset contained temperatures from 1979-2019.
 One csv contained daily maximum temperatures and the other relative humidity temperatures.
 These cities were selected for their different climate seasons, with special consideration for heat index temperatures.